Our teams have shorter hours over the holidays, but you can enrol anytime. For campus hours and student services, see our academic calendar.

 Gain practical experience and develop specialist skills that give you an advantage in the job market.

-• Knowledge to understand the latest in safe and sustainable avionic maintenance practice
+• Understand the latest in safe and sustainable avionic maintenance practice.

-• A strong pathway to further study in the Diploma of Aeroskills (Avionics) and subsequent qualifications to become a licenced aircraft maintenance engineer
+• Build a strong pathway to further study in the Diploma of Aeroskills (Avionics) and train to become a licensed aircraft maintenance engineer.

 Entry requirements

-• Be employed as an apprentice in industry as evidenced by a letter of support from your employer
+• Be employed as an apprentice in the industry.

 Completion requirements